twilio-professional-services/plugin-chat-commands/README.md

 - **/hello** Inserts "Hello (customer name)!" into the message, using the `name` task attribute
 - **/smile** Immediately sends the 😀 emoji, without modifying the current input contents

-## Known Issue

-The built-in "attach files" button will clear the input field.
-Using a custom attachment implementation (such as [the custom message media example plugin](https://github.com/twilio-professional-services/plugin-custom-message-media)) avoids this issue.

 ## Paste combobox primitive example

 Also included is an unused `MessageInputWithCommandsPrimitive` component which is functionally identical to the `MessageInputWithCommands` component, however it is using the Paste combobox primitive to allow rendering a pure HTML textarea instead of the default Paste one-line input component.